Fujifilm X-Pro2 vs Nikon W150

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the W150) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro2 and the W150 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the W150 followed on from the Nikon W100.
+The W150 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-Pro2 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-Pro2 was succeeded by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X-Pro2 better than the Nikon W150 or vice versa?
 The listing below highlights the relative strengths of the two models.